Hello! If you are looking for the safe products and essential oils I recommend, you can find them here.

 Even though I thought I already was using more “natural products” I began researching the standards of the brands I brought into our home and each of the ingredients in the products.

 I was not only shocked by what was in all of those bottles but it was clear that I had no idea about the integrity or quality standards of the brands I was trusting for our families health.

 That greater awareness changed everything, right then and there.

-The results of the simple changes and a commitment to ditching toxins and making wellness a lifestyle are as dramatic to how I feel as this chart shows.
+The results of the simple changes and a commitment to ditching toxins and making wellness a lifestyle are as dramatic to how I feel.